cyclr/docs/pages/launch/launch-deployment.md

     </tr>
     <tr>
         <td>AccountName</td>
-        <td>(Optional) If the account doesn't exist it will be created, you can include a name for the account otherwise the ID will be used as the name.</td>
+        <td>(Optional) If the account doesn't exist, this creates one.
+You can include a name for the account, otherwise it uses the ID as the name.</td>
         <td>New Cyclr Account Name</td>
     </tr>
     <tr>